Have you got a research project that will improve outcomes for native wildlife and their habitats?

 4. Promote best practice emergency preparedness and response in the context of wildlife conservation.

-These objectives will be achieved by supporting robust scientific research that will lead to evidence-based practices with the aim to reduce the likelihood of wildlife requiring rescue and rehabilitation, provide scientific-based evidence for the improvement of rescue and rehabilitation methods, improve post-release outcomes for rehabilitated wildlife and aid the recovery of wild populations and their habitats, all of which will improve long-term ecological outcomes in Australia.
+These objectives will be achieved by supporting robust scientific research, leading to evidence-based practices.
+Our aim is to reduce the likelihood of wildlife requiring rescue and rehabilitation, provide scientific-based evidence for the improvement of rescue and rehabilitation methods, improve post-release outcomes for rehabilitated wildlife and aid the recovery of wild populations and their habitats, all of which will improve long-term ecological outcomes in Australia.

 This is a competitive grants program.
 Demand is likely to outweigh available funds and therefore eligible applications will be evaluated by an assessment panel.
-This assessment will be based on proposed project, funding priorities, demonstrated need and the funds available.
+This assessment will be based on proposed project, value for money, collaborative opportunities, funding priorities, demonstrated need and the funds available.

-A total funding pool of $500,000 per year, for three (3) years, is available.
+A total funding pool of up to $500,000 per year, is available until 2025.
 Eligible applicants are invited to submit proposals that adhere to one or more of the following categories: